flipcoder/textbeat/README.md

     - midi channels exceeding max value will be multiplexed to different outputs
 - pc: program assign
     - Set program to a given number
 - Global var (%) p is usually prefered for string matching
 - cc: control change (midi CC param)
     - setting CC5 to 25 would be c5:25
 - bs: bank select (not impl)
+- ~: vibrato and pitch wheel
-- ~: vibrato, currently set to mod wheel
+- `: mod wheel
 - ": repeat last cell (ignoring dots, blanks, mutes, modified repeats don't repeat)
 - *: set note length
     - defaults to one beat when used (default is hold until mute)